 In an effort to keep all students safe, Janney+ follows the regular school-day nut-free policy for all programming.
 This nut-free policy includes those products that have peanuts and tree nuts in the ingredients list.
 Check for nut products and by-products in foods sent to school.
 Products that list nuts in the ingredients are not permitted.
 Note this nut-free policy extends to all Janney+ camp days, including offsite field trips.

 Class Schedule.
-Classes begin September 7, 2021 for groups who meet on Monday and Wednesdays, and September 8, 2021 for groups meeting on Tuesdays and Thursdays.
+Classes begin September 7, 2021, for groups who meet on Tuesday and Thursday, and September 8, 2021 for groups meeting on Monday and Wednesday.
 All language classes take place twice per week for the 2021-22 school year either before or after school.
 For guidance on which language class to pick for your child, please see the JELP Policies, Student Placement section, or contact email@example.com with questions.

 We offer mid-year JELP services for pre-kindergarten students beginning in January.
 We find it preferable to give our pre-kindergarten students the first half of the school year to become acclimated to the new school environment and join the language program in January.